hallsamuel90/brik-blog-ui/README.md

 ## Contributing

 Submit a blog post!
 Any contributions you make are **greatly appreciated**.

-*note I'm still working on adding authors to individual posts*
+*Note I'm still working on adding authors to individual posts.*

 1. Fork the Project
 2. Create your Post Branch (`git checkout -b post/some-sweet-blog-post`)